 Access to birth grant is limited to families with a dependent baby aged less than one year.
 Until the year 2012 it was a universal, non means-tested, while means test was introduced in June 2012 with Public Finance Balance Act.
-Since then, only parents whose net family income per family member is below the 64% of net average wage were eligible.
-In March 2018 the benefit has become universal and is not means-tested anymore.
+Since then, only parents whose net family income per family member is below the 64% of net average wage are eligible.
+Means tested nature of this benefit will be kept until the year when GDP growth reaches 2.5%.

 Birth grant was not subject to income test before June 2012.
-Since then, only parents whose net family income per family member (family members are parents and dependent children according to the definition on pp. 2) was below the 64% of net average wage are eligible for birth grant.
-Income definition was the same as for child benefit income test.
-Since March 2018 the birth grant is a universal benefit and it does not depend on income.
+Since then, only parents whose net family income per family member (family members are parents and dependent children according to the definition on pp. 2) is below the 64% of net average wage are eligible for birth grant.
+Income definition is the same as for child benefit income test.
+Means tested nature of this benefit will be kept until the year when GDP growth reaches 2.5%.

-The 2015-18 birth grant benefit rates are indicated below.
+The 2013-16 birth grant benefit rates are indicated below.
 It is one-time benefit, not subject to income tax.

-Table 8 Birth grant rates, EUR, 2015-2018
+Table 7 Birth grant rates, EUR, 2013-2016

-2015 2016 2017 2018 Birth grant 280.75 280.00 280.00 280.00
+2013 2014 2015 2016 Birth grant 280.75 280.75 280.00 280.00

-2.4.8 Large family allowance (bchlg\s)
+2.4.7 Large family allowance (bchlg\s)